 The city of Seattle at that time was just shedding its hippie image but still holding on to the hippie values of counterculture and nonconformity.
 In 1984, Seattle-based bands Green River and Soundgarden formed, followed by the Screaming Trees in 1985.
-The year 1986 brought the founding of Sub Pop Records and saw Seattle-based record label C/Z Records’ first release, Deep Six.
-This compilation, credited as the first distribution of grunge, included the Melvins, Green River, Soundgarden, Malfunkshun, Skin Yard, and The U-Men.
-The following year saw the forming of Alice in Chains joined this faction of Seattle bands when they formed in 1987.
+The following year brought the founding of Sub Pop Records and saw Seattle-based record label C/Z Records’ first release, Deep Six.
+This compilation, credited as the first distribution of grunge, included the Melvins, Green River, Soundgarden, Malfunkshun, Skin Yard and The U-Men.
+Metal band Alice in Chains joined this faction of Seattle bands when they formed in 1987.

 Between 1988 and 1990, the tight-knit group of Seattle bands went through many transformations.
 Green River split into two groups: the members who wanted to stay “underground” formed Mudhoney, while those who wanted to become famous rock stars formed Mother Love Bone (picking up the lead singer from Malfunkshun, Andrew Wood).
 Representing another shift in those values of nonconformity, Soundgarden signed in 1988 with a mainstream label, A&M Records, to the dismay of many of their fans.